dahlke/eklhad/DEVELOPMENT.md

 ## Deploying Eklhad Web (Manual)

 There are several build stages that are required for the ultimate deployment.
-The React / SASS frontend code needs to be built, the Go web server needs to be compiled, an artifact zipped up, a Packer image needs to be created for the target cloud provider, and then that all needs to be deployed using Terraform.
+The React frontend code needs to be built, the Go web server needs to be compiled, an artifact zipped up, a Packer image needs to be created for the target cloud provider, and then that all needs to be deployed using Terraform.

 You can read the [Makefile](./Makefile) to see what commands are being run under the hood, but to do all of the above process quickly, run: